ScriptJayT/Articles/The Electron Saga/Elec-3.md

 </html>
 ```

-But no php, so no html-include.
+But no PHP, so no HTML-include.
-I shrugged and instead of looking for a npm package that could help me, or to look into a framework like Svelte; I decided to try importing with vanilla javascript.
+I shrugged and instead of looking for a NPM package that could help me, or to look into a framework like Svelte; I decided to try importing with vanilla JavaScript.
 It worked, kind of.

 ## Layout

-First of; creating a dir *classes* in */front/logic* and a *app.js* file in the same folder.
+First of; creating a new folder *classes* in */front/logic* and a new file *app.js*.
 Then linking the *app.js* file as a module.

 <small>/front/index.html</small>